-Compulsory school age refers to the period of a child's life from the time the child enters school until the age of seventeen or graduation.
+Compulsory school age refers to the period of a child's life from the time the child's parents elect to have the child enter school and which shall be no later than 6 years of age until the child reaches 18 years of age.
 It is mandatory for all children of compulsory school age to attend school in which the subjects and activities prescribed by the Standards of the State Board of Education are taught.

-The Pennsylvania Supreme Court has ruled that "once a parent/guardian elects to enroll a child in a public kindergarten program offered by a school district....the child has 'entered school' and it is the duty of the parent or guardian to comply with Pennsylvania's compulsory school attendance laws".
+The Pennsylvania Supreme Court has ruled that "once a parent/guardian elects to enroll a child in a public kindergarten program offered by a school districtthe child has 'entered school' and it is the duty of the parent or guardian to comply with Pennsylvania's compulsory school attendance laws".